Massive Texas dairy farm blaze caused by engine fire in manure hauler

 The report noted the dairy farm had a second manure hauling truck on the property outside of the barn.
 A dairy manager told investigators it too had previously burned.
 The report noted burn marks near the engine compartment consistent with the truck fire inside the barn.

-According to the Animal Welfare Institute, the number of cattle killed made the incident one of deadliest farm blazes recorded since it began tracking fires in 2013.
+According to the Animal Welfare Institute, the number of cattle killed made the incident the deadliest barn fire involving cattle recorded since the organization began tracking barn fires in 2013.